ZulNs/Timepicker.js/timepicker-api-doc.md

 - **`.setMinutes(minute)`**

-  Sets the timepicker initial minutes with `minute` value.
+  Sets the timepicker initial minutes with `minute` value while the widget is in timepicker mode.
+Ignored in clock mode.

 - **`.show()`**